dss886/PagingRecyclerView/README.md

 recyclerView.setAdapter(new PagingAdapterDecorator(this, adapter));
 ~~~

-3.Set OnPagingListener to specify actions when paging:
+3\.
+Set OnPagingListener to specify actions when paging:

 ~~~java
 recyclerView.setOnPagingListener(new PagingRecyclerView.OnPagingListener() {